Skatteetaten/vagrant-hashistack-template/README.md

 ### Goals of This Guide
 The end goal of this guide is to create a terraform module that can be used within a [hashistack ecosystem]().

-> :bulb: **Hashistack**, in current repository context, is a set of software products by [HashiCorp](https://www.hashicorp.com/).
+> :bulb: **Hashistack**, in current repository context, is a set of software products by [HashiCorp](https://www.hashicorp.com/), enabling us to create a dynamic and robust service-mesh.

 The finished terraform module should work seamlessly with this hashistack, and to achieve that we need to develop and test the module within that ecosystem.
 This requires a full setup of Vault, Consul, Nomad, Terraform, and many other technologies.
 Not just that, they also need to be configured and integrated with each other.
-None of this is an easy feat, and would require a lot of work from every user that wants to effectively develop modules.
+This is not an easy feat and would require a lot of work from every user that wants to effectively develop modules.
 To solve this problem we use [Vagrant](https://www.vagrantup.com/).
-Vagrant is a technology that allows us to easily set up a virtual machines based on boxes that are created by code that we write.
+Vagrant is a technology that allows us to easily set up virtual machines based on boxes that are created by code that we write.
 In [vagrant-hashistack](https://github.com/fredrikhgrelland/vagrant-hashistack/) we have a set of code that produces the vagrant-box called `fredrikhgrelland/hashistack` which is availabe on [Vagrant cloud](https://vagrantcloud.com/fredrikhgrelland/hashistack).
-When this vagrant-box is  Before we arrive at this end goal this guide will show you how you can use this template and the [vagrant-hashistack](addlink) box to both develop and test the terraform module.
+When this box is provisioned it'll start up a fully integrated hashistack with Consul, Nomad, Vault, and more (see [services](todo)).
+The point of this box is to havbe a place to test and develop any terraform module or other services that should be put into an ecosystem like the hashistack.
+In our case we have created this template as a quick way to create the terraform module itself, then import that into the box and test it there.

+When creating a terraform module we imagine [howmanystepsittakes] steps you should go through before you've got a complete terraform module.
+These include (but might not be limited to)
+- Building a docker image
+- Creating ansible code to build and import it into the box
+- Creating a nomad job that uses this image and deploying it
+- Creating a terraform module that takes this nomad job and deploys it
+- Adding dynamic variables to terraform and nomad
+- Creating ansible code that uses this terraform module inside the box

+All of these steps are meant to take us to our end-goal which is a functioning terraform module, while showing you the ropes along the way.

+### How to start a vagrant-hashistack box
+To start a vagrant-box you can run `make up`.
+This will run the command `SSL_CERT_FILE=${SSL_CERT_FILE} CURL_CA_BUNDLE=${CURL_CA_BUNDLE} CUSTOM_CA=${CUSTOM_CA} ANSIBLE_ARGS='--extra-vars "local_test=true"' vagrant up --provision`.
+The first two arguments add [`CURL_CA_BUNDLE`](https://www.vagrantup.com/docs/other/environmental-variables#curl_ca_bundle) and [`SSL_CERT_FILE`](https://www.vagrantup.com/docs/other/environmental-variables#ssl_cert_file) is used by Vagrant, while `CUSTOM_CA` is used to specify where ca-certificates are located (see [Makefile](Makefile)).

 ### Building Docker Image
 > :warning: This section is only relevant if you want to build your own docker image.

 Most of the terraform modules will deploy one or more docker-containers on Nomad.
-In conjuction with this many will want to create their own docker images.
+In conjunction with this many will want to create their own docker images.
 The template supplies a [docker/](docker/) folder for this.

-To build your own docker image start with adding a file named [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) to [docker/](docker/).
+To build your own docker image start by adding a file named [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) to [docker/](docker/).
 You can then test and develop this image like you would with any other `Dockerfile`.
+Example in [template_example]().

+### Importing docker image into box
+When the box is provisioned

 ### Get Image Into Box
 > :warning: This section is only relevant if you have built your own image